 Emily received her bachelor’s degree in molecular biology and biochemistry with a minor in mathematics from Middlebury College in 2017.
-Her research at UVA in the M3 lab has been focused on building a finite element model to explore structure-function relationships in lower limb muscles.
+Her research at UVA in the M3 lab has been focused on building image-based finite element models to study disease progression in Duchenne musuclar dystrophy.
 In her free time she enjoys skiing, playing field hockey, hiking, and exploring Charlottesville.

 Prospective graduate students interested in joining our research group should apply to our BME graduate program here or contact Dr. Silvia Blemker.